steveniles/MandelZoom/readme.md

 * Microsoft Windows (64-bit)
 * .NET Framework 4.5

-If your computer doesn't have .NET Framework 4.5 installed (most up-to-date systems will), you can download and install it from [here](http://www.microsoft.com/en-us/download/details.aspx?id=30653).
+If your computer doesn't have .NET Framework 4.5 installed (most up-to-date systems already do), you can download and install it from [here](http://www.microsoft.com/en-us/download/details.aspx?id=30653).

 ##Installation
 1. Download the screen saver from [here](http://www.steveniles.ca/mandelzoom/files/mzoom.zip) (right click and select "Save link as...")